Independent travel training

 The training is one-to-one and the young person will be accompanied at all times for the first phase.
 The basics are learned (such as the Green Cross Code; safe practice; how to get on and off transport; what to do in an emergency etc.).

 The training process consists of four key stages:

 The number of sessions required by the young person varies depending on ability.
 It is important to stress that each case is determined by the needs of the learner.
 On the days where there is no travel training, the learner will continue to use their normal mode of transport to get to school/college.

 If the training is completed and the learner becomes independent on the route, they will start to use public transport instead of having a taxi or minibus provided by us.

 Anyone can refer someone for independent travel training

-Complete the email@example.com as much detail as possible.
-Then email it to:
+Complete the referral form (DOCX, 83.74KB) giving as much detail as possible.
+Then email it to: email@example.com

 What happens when you make a referral